VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

   print(j, choice)
 ```

->**Note:** The CB assigns every instance to the third action as it should per the cost structure of the train data.
+>**Note:** The contextual bandit assigns every instance to the third action as it should per the cost structure of the train data.
 You can save and load the model you train from a file.

-Finally, experiment with the cost structure to see that the CB updates its predictions accordingly.
+Finally, experiment with the cost structure to see that the contextual bandit updates its predictions accordingly.

 ```python
 vw.save('cb.model')